Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Summary

 \section{Summary}

-In this paper, we have investigated the PINNs for the analysis of the quasi-integrable nonlinear differential equations: Zakharov-Kuznetsov equation and the regularized long-wave equation.
-These equations share some common structures for their traveling-wave solutions and then, the PINNs fail to identify them from the data.
-The identifications are improved by using the various beginning profiles, such as the Gaussian and the two-solitons, though the MSEs still need to be fully converged.
-The cPINNs, where the conservation laws are applied to the MSE, do not work in this analysis, because the strength of the conservation laws appears to be too low to enhance convergence.
-If the method eventually proves effective, we will require a more thorough investigation with substantial computational resources.
+In this paper, we investigated the PINNs to analyze the quasi-integrable non-linear differential equations: the Zakharov-Kuznetsov equation and the regularized long-wave equation.
+These equations share some common structures for their traveling-wave solutions, and then the PINNs fail to identify them from the data.
+The identifications are improved by using the various beginning profiles, such as the Gaussian and the two-solitons, though the \textit{MSE}s still need to be fully converged.
+The cPINNs, where the conservation laws are applied to the \textit{MSE}, did not work in this analysis because the strength of the conservation laws appears to be too low to enhance convergence.
+If the method eventually proves effective, we will undertake a more thorough investigation with substantial computational resources.

-On the other hand, if we introduce a small perturbation, the friction term into the equation, the numerical convergence appears to be well and the identification turns out to be significantly better than the other approaches.
-Especially, it works very well when the friction term keeps a number of the conservation laws.
+On the other hand, if we introduce a small perturbation, the friction term, into the equation, reasonable numerical convergence is observed well, and the identification is significantly improved by the other approaches. `Primarily, it works well when the friction term keeps a number of the conservation laws.

-Our ultimate objective is to use the PINNs technology to discover the most appropriate governing equation of the GRS in terms of various observational data or phenomenological considerations.
-If we encounter a problem similar to the one described above, it should be resolved using some of the minor perturbations covered in this study.
+Our ultimate objective is to use the PINN technology to discover the most appropriate governing equation of the GRS based on various observational data or phenomenological considerations.
+If we encounter a problem similar to those discussed in this paper, it could be resolved using some of the minor perturbations covered in this study.

-{\bf Acknowledgments} The authors would like to thank Satoshi Horihata, Kiori Obuse, Hiroshi Kakuhata, Ryu Sasaki, Filip Blaschke and Pawe\l~Klimas for many useful advices and comments.
-N.S. and K.S. would like to thank all the conference organizers of QTS12 and Prof. \v{C}estmir Burd\'{i}k for the hospitality and also many kind considerations.
+{\bf Acknowledgments} The authors would like to thank Satoshi Horihata, Hiroshi Kakuhata, Ryu Sasaki, Filip Blaschke, and Pawe\l~Klimas for their practical advice and valuable comments.
+N.S. and K.S. would like to thank all the conference organizers of QTS12 and Prof.\v{C}estmir Burd\'{i}k for their hospitality and many kind considerations.
+We sincerely appreciate the anonymous reviewers' valuable comments and constructive suggestions, which have significantly improved the quality of this manuscript.
 K.S. was supported by Tokyo University of Science.
-A.N., N.S. and K.T. were supported in part by JSPS KAKENHI Grant Number JP23K02794.
+A.N., N.S., and K.T. were supported in part by JSPS KAKENHI Grant Number JP23K02794.